hashicorp/terraform-provider-google/website/docs/r/alloydb_instance.html.markdown

 * `instance_type` -
   (Required)
   The type of the instance.
-If the instance type is READ_POOL, provide the associated PRIMARY instance in the `depends_on` meta-data attribute.
+  If the instance type is READ_POOL, provide the associated PRIMARY/SECONDARY instance in the `depends_on` meta-data attribute.
+  If the instance type is SECONDARY, point to the cluster_type of the associated secondary cluster instead of mentioning SECONDARY.
+  Example: {instance_type = google_alloydb_cluster.<secondary_cluster_name>.cluster_type} instead of {instance_type = SECONDARY}
+  If the instance type is SECONDARY, the terraform delete instance operation does not delete the secondary instance but abandons it instead.
+  Use deletion_policy = "FORCE" in the associated secondary cluster and delete the cluster forcefully to delete the secondary cluster as well its associated secondary instance.
+  Users can undo the delete secondary instance action by importing the deleted secondary instance by calling terraform import.
-  Possible values are: `PRIMARY`, `READ_POOL`.
+  Possible values are: `PRIMARY`, `READ_POOL`, `SECONDARY`.

 * `cluster` -
   (Required)